What do snapchat emojis mean?

 1 Plan ahead

-There’ll be times that you’ll add an impromptu Snap, but generally it’s a good idea to plan ahead.
+There’ll be plenty of times that you’ll add an impromptu Snap, but generally it’s a good idea to plan ahead.
 Planning ahead helps you make sure your content is relevant, regular and realistic.
 You’ll be able to make sure your content suits your audience – and target customers, and is achievable.

 2 Post regularly

 When you’re posting regularly on Snapchat, your audience is more likely to engage with your content.
 Post at around the same time of day, on the same days each week.
 This will help your audience grow, and their engagement to increase.
+There isn’t a perfect time of day to post – but if you understand your audience, you’ll be able to identify when the best time is to get the most engagement.

 3 Build a storyline